George Somers: Virginia Company

 Somers and his company remained in Bermuda for 10 months, living on food they could gather on the island and fish from the sea.
 Some commentators believe that this incident inspired William Shakespeare's play The Tempest.
 During their time on the islands, the crew and passengers built a church and houses, the start of the Bermuda colony.
 Somers and Sir Thomas Gates oversaw the construction of two small ships, the Deliverance and the Patience.
 They were built from local timber (Bermuda Cedar) and the salvaged spars and rigging of the wrecked Sea Venture.

 In May 1610, the ships set sail for Jamestown, with the surviving 142 castaways on board taking food from the island.
-When they reached the settlement, they found it nearly destroyed by the famine and disease of what has been called the "Starving Time".
-Few of the supplies from the Supply Relief Fleet had arrived (the same hurricane which caught the Sea Venture had damaged some of the rest of the fleet), and only 60 settlers survived.
+When they reached the settlement, they found it nearly destroyed by famine and disease of what has been called the Starving Time.
+Few of the supplies from the Supply Relief Fleet had arrived (the same tropical storm which caught the Sea Venture had damaged some of the rest of the fleet), and only 60 settlers survived.
 Only the food and help offered by those on the two small ships from Bermuda, followed by a relief fleet in July 1610, commanded by Lord Delaware, enabled the colony to survive and avoided the abandonment of Jamestown.